Iman Johnson and her American teammates left the United States on a Saturday in 2002. They arrived in Ethiopia on the following Monday in 1994.

 Iman is one of close to 150 African-American students who accepted Bekele's challenge, raised their own financial support, and flew to Africa to proclaim Christ.

-"By sending about 150 African-American students on Operation Sunrise Africa, we're almost doubling in one summer the [current] global total of African-American missionaries," says Bobby Herron, a Campus Crusade staff member who coordinates international mission projects, "except ours are short term."
+"By sending about 150 African-American students on Operation Sunrise Africa, we're almost doubling in one summer the [current] global total of African-American missionaries," says Bobby Herron, a Cru staff member who coordinates international mission projects, "except ours are short term."

 Project leaders divided the students into teams to go to the college campuses.
 Perhaps because she is a pre-med major, Iman was placed at Black Lion Hospital and Medical School.